 We know that the brain plays a key role in all of our bodily functions—it’s the center of our intelligence and the controller of our movements and behaviors.
 But did you know that you have a “second brain?”

-Beyond the production of these important brain chemicals, the gut microbiome plays an important role in digestion, through the fermentation and absorption of carbohydrates.
-The good bacteria in our gut help to suppress the growth of harmful bacteria that could lead to illness.
+Beyond the production of these critical brain chemicals, your gut microbiome plays a vital role in digestion through the fermentation and absorption of carbohydrates.
+The good bacteria in your gut help suppress the growth of harmful bacteria that could lead to illness.
 The gut microbiome is also an integral part of your immune system.

 - Tyramine (especially linked to migraines)